 Change the text:

 Queue bypass lanes are short, dedicated bus only lanes that will be implemented at key signalized intersections on the corridor (Jay Road, 63rd Street, Niwot Road, and Airport Road).
-When a BUS APPROACHES (NEED JPEG) one of these intersections, it will pull into its dedicated bus only lane.
+When a bus approaches one of these intersections, it will pull into its dedicated bus only lane.

 Our diagram is way too small.
 That is far more important than the video.
 Can you make our diagram a lot larger?
 Also, are you able to put a caption beneath it like “Click here to see the full size version” and then you can link to a PDF?